 Mark, our naturalist, and a former 5th and 6th-grade science teacher, asks us to stay within the safety of the bay due to strong winds.
 Neither of us being experienced kayakers, we are happy to paddle about enjoying the fresh air and listen to Mark wax poetic about the various seabirds flying overhead.

 Fresh from a shower, I head to cocktails.
 It’s a nightly 5:30 pm tradition held in the forward lounge but tonight we’re ushered to the top deck.
 As twilight nears we nibble on Mediterranean-style hors d’ oeuvres with fresh red-pepper hummus, chili-dusted baked pita slices, and chicken satay.

 One by one, we grab our phones and cameras.
-It’s funny, one minute, we’re chatty Cathies, but now we stare in relative silence, thoroughly mesmerized by the spectacular scene.
+It’s funny, one minute, we’re chatty Cathies, but now we stare in relative silence, thoroughly mesmerized by the spectacular scenery.

 If you’re enjoying this post you may also like